 Kurt Portmann is the founder of private equity firm Portmann Finances SA of Switzerland and has served as a director on various energy and oil and gas firms.
 He is the founder-chairman of London brokers Optiva Securities.

 The only Maltese national who appears to be involved in the firm is one Vincent Camilleri, resident of Mtarfa.
 According to his LinkedIn profile, he has served as director, money laundering reporting officer (MLRO), compliance officer and company secretary since 2013.

 How is Maduro involved?

-In 2018, Times of Malta reported that the US Department of Homeland Security had filed a criminal complaint alleging that huge sums of money had been syphoned from the Venezuelan state oil company and transferred to Europe via Portmann Capital Management in a “complex money laudnering scheme”.
+In 2018, Times of Malta reported that the US Department of Homeland Security had filed a criminal complaint alleging that huge sums of money had been syphoned from the Venezuelan state oil company and transferred to Europe via a third party, believed to be Portmann Capital Management in a “complex money laudnering scheme”.

 Testifying before the public inquiry into whether the State could have done more to prevent the assassination of journalist Daphne Caruana Galizia, the former chief of the Economic Crimes Unit within the Malta Police Force Ian Abdilla said that Portmann Capital Management handled a total of €520 million in transactions related to the Venezuelan money laundering scheme.